 Based on: Prince of Persia by Jordan Mechner

-Cast: Jake Gyllenhaal, Gemma Arterton, Ben Kingsley, Alfred Molina, Steve Toussaint, Toby Kebbell, Richard Coyle, Ronald Pickup, Reece Ritchie, and Gísli Örn Garðarsson
+Starring: Jake Gyllenhaal, Gemma Arterton, Ben Kingsley, Alfred Molina, Steve Toussaint, Toby Kebbell, Richard Coyle, Ronald Pickup, Reece Ritchie, and Gísli Örn Garðarsson

 Genres: Action, Adventure, Fantasy, Romance